TheAssassin/AppImageLauncher/README.md

 Removing integrated AppImages is pretty simple, too.
 Similar to updating AppImages, you will find an entry in the context menu in the application launcher that triggers a removal tool.
 You will be asked to confirm the removal.
 If you choose to do so, the desktop integration is undone, and the file is removed from your system.

+### CLI

+For automation, AppImageLauncher provides a CLI tool called `ail-cli` that provides the most basic operations and can be used in scripts or generally from the terminal in headless environments.
+As of February 2020, only integration and unintegration are supported.
+More features planned!

 ## Differences between regular and Lite version